Exhibiting a spiritual foundation

 Have been a faithful participant in music ministries and choir trips throughout my life

-My prayer life motivates me to create opportunities for others to experience God through meditation and prayer and I have created prayer walk programs at multiple churches I have served
+My prayer life motivates me to create opportunities for others to experience God's love and has inspired me to create prayer walk programs at multiple churches I have served

-My Husband Ashton enjoying our spiritual Sanctuary in our backyard
+My Husband Ashton enjoying our spiritual Sanctuary in the backyard we had in Arizona

 Community Prayer Walk display I created at First United Methodist Church of Pasadena